FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving: Introduction

 A clever solution to train a model using all the clients' data while protecting their privacy is introduced by federated learning (FL) \cite{mcmahan2017communication}.
-FL algorithms learn a shared model leveraging a distributed training between millions of remote clients using their data in a privacy-compliant way.
+FL algorithms learn a shared model leveraging a distributed training between several remote clients using their data in a privacy-compliant way.
 However, FL is a relatively new field and current methods mainly focus on simple vision tasks, such as image classification \cite{mcmahan2017communication, hsu2020federated, SiloBN, FedBN}.
 Hence, the usage of FL for Semantic Segmentation in realistic urban environments opens the door to issues relating to the variety of witnessed scenes: images captured outdoors suffer from enormous variability in light, reflections, points of view, atmospheric conditions and types of settings, resulting in various \textit{domains} (\cref{fig:teaser}).
 It is unclear how the current FL methods may perform under such a challenging scenario.

 To answer this open question, we introduce the first Semantic Segmentation benchmark in a Federated Learning scenario applied to autonomous driving, called \textit{FedDrive}.
 While designing FedDrive, we focused on two important challenges that may occur when training a federated model in the real world: i) high statistical heterogeneity \cite{li2018federated, hsu2019measuring, heterog}, and ii) domain generalization \cite{SiloBN, FedBN}.
 Statistical heterogeneity is a relevant issue for FL methods in real-world scenarios~\cite{hsu2020federated,heterog}.
 Each client (vehicle) usually observes part of a meta-distribution or different factors of variation (geographical location, viewpoint, weather, illumination), which are generally different from other clients.
 When increasing the heterogeneity of the clients, FL algorithms suffer in terms of convergence speed, increasing training time and hampering the final model performance.
 On the other hand, Domain Generalization (DG) requires a model to perform well also on unseen conditions, \textit{i.e.} on domains different from the training ones.
 This is an essential ability for a model to operate in the real world, since not all the conditions can be anticipated at training time and a model should guarantee to safely operate on them.

 To assess if current methods are able to deal with these real world challenges, we benchmark on FedDrive the main state-of-the-art federated learning algorithms FedAvg~\cite{mcmahan2017communication}, SiloBN~\cite{SiloBN}, FedBN~\cite{FedBN}, and different server optimizers~\cite{hsu2019measuring, server_optim}.
 Moreover, in order to deal with the domain shift, we combine them with style-transfer methods \cite{FFDG, lab} to obtain a model capable of effectively generalizing on unseen domains.